 - Assemble the burrito bowls by dividing the seasoned onion mixture into the 8 soft taco bowls provided in the Dinner Kit.
 Top each bowl with 1/8 of the scrambled eggs.
 Open the taco sauce packet and drizzle over the top of the burrito bowls.
 Garnish as desired with tomato, avocado, and cilantro.

 Make breakfast an interactive experience by setting out the prepared ingredients and letting the family build their own burrito bowls!

 If you don’t need to make the entire recipe all in one morning, prepare the onion, lime bean, and corn filling as directed and use as needed throughout the week.

 Nutrition InformationYield 8 Serving Size 1

-Today’s recipe is sponsored by the wonderful people over at Old El Paso.
+Today’s Quick and Easy Breakfast Burrito Bowl recipe is sponsored by the wonderful people over at Old El Paso.
 Thank you for supporting the brands that support The Wanderlust Kitchen!